 Gideon was a student at PACK through middle school and enjoyed playing many characters, such as Peter Pan in “Jane in the Window.”
 Gideon attended William M. Meredith School through eighth grade and currently attends GAMP, a high school for the performing arts.He is excited to return to PACK as an assistant teacher, as he credits PACK for inspiring his love of singing and performing, both which he hopes to pursue further.
 He is also a drummer in two bands and assists with the rock band club at Meredith after school.

 Erika Pranzo (Early Childhood assistant teacher / Movement Therapist)

 Erika Pranzo is a graduate of Montclair State University holding a degree in psychology and dance.
 She is currently a graduate student at Drexel University where she will be graduating the Spring of 2018 with a masters in Dance/ Movement Therapy.
 Dance has always been an important part of Erika’s life.
 She truly loves to dance and is passionate about teaching the joy of dance to others regardless of ability.
 She loves working with children of PACK and spreading the joy of dance that has always been inspirational in her life.

 Natalie Fletcher (Production Design)

 Natalie has been drawing since the age of five.
 At fifteen, she discovered paint, and thus began her life-long obsession.
 Natalie completed her training at the Ashland Academy of Art where she studied classic realism, color theory, drawing and painting.
-She currently lives in Bend, Oregon.
+She currently lives in Portland, Oregon.